trostalski/TermWhip/README.md

 **This project is under development**

-TermWhip is an extensible medical terminology servive.
+TermWhip is an extensible medical terminology service.

 ### Terminologies